Harvey Weinstein’s Accusers Will Be Allowed To Confront Him In Court

 Harvey Weinstein was once the most powerful man in the entertainment industry.
 Now, he’ll be forced to face many of the women he allegedly assaulted over the years.

-According to The New York Post, the Manhattan District Attorney who will be prosecuting the Harvey Weinstein case is following the so-called “Bill Cosby playbook” and calling as many of his accusers as are willing to testify against him.
+According to the New York Post, the Manhattan district attorney who will be prosecuting the Harvey Weinstein case is following the so-called “Bill Cosby playbook” and calling as many of his accusers as are willing to testify against him.

 Formally, Weinstein has only been charged with assaulting two women, but according to the venerated news outlet, New York City prosecutors are “casting their net far and wide” to get as many victims as they can to come forward — which was the same tactic used by the Philadelphia prosecutor to, ultimately, get Bill Cosby convicted for his sexual assault crimes.